 Many family solicitors believe that the current law should be updated to allow a ‘No Fault’ divorce.
 This would have the advantage of minimising parties’ distress during what is, inevitably, a highly stressful time for them and their children and families.
 This would also avoid allegations of unreasonable behaviour or adultery against another party which can also have an adverse effect on the children and family going forward.

-Nicholas Clough and Sally Leaman of Price Slater Gawne are experienced Family and Divorce solicitors who can advise you in relation to any questions or concerns you may have in relation to the breakdown of your relationship.
-If you would like to contact Nicholas or Sally in complete confidence, please call 0161 6155554.
+Nicholas Clough of Price Slater Gawne is an experienced Family and Divorce solicitor who can advise you in relation to any questions or concerns you may have in relation to the breakdown of your relationship.
+If you would like to contact Nicholas in complete confidence, please call 0161 6155554.